 Note: This article describes the process of adding Google Analytics to your Web Portal.
 If you have Help Center (released on August 21, 2013), please see the following articles:

 Setting up Google Analytics with your Help Center

 Google Analytics and Help Center - Part 1: Asking the right questions (Guide for creating events to track specific actions in Help Center)

-To get started with Google Analytics for Zendesk, sign in to Google Analytics, or create a new account by going to http://www.google.com/analytics/ and selecting "Create an account".
+To get started with Google Analytics for Zendesk Support, sign in to Google Analytics, or create a new account by going to http://www.google.com/analytics/ and selecting "Create an account".

-Once you're logged in, start the setup for tracking for your Zendesk by clicking 'Admin' in the top right, and then 'New Account' from the left-side of the new page.
+Once you're logged in, start the setup for tracking for Zendesk Support, by clicking 'Admin' in the top right, and then 'New Account' from the left-side of the new page.

 Next, chose an account name, and then enter your Zendesk URL under Website's URL .
 You'll probably also want to choose your time zone and industry, then go ahead and accept the terms and conditions.